frederic-perez/AmE-dictionary/data/dictionary.md

 __theosophy__
 __there is no denying__
 __there is no question__ _There is no question that higher ocean temperatures have resulted in less offshore ice._
-__there is no way around it/that__ :dart: :es: no hay más remedio, no queda otro remedio
+__there is no way around it/that__ _idiom_ :two::dart::hammer: :es: no hay más remedio, no queda otro remedio
 __thereafter__ _Texas took the lead on Javan Felix's two free throws shortly thereafter._
 __thereof__
 __thermos__ _A thermos._